 I am touched by the concern, of course, but given my upbringing, I am also a wee bit amused.
-I’ve lived in two and a half war zones, muddled through multiple coups d’ état (successful and not-so-much) and varied civil unrest, and encountered any number of animals and reptiles intent on killing me.
+I’ve lived in two and a half war zones, muddled through multiple coups d’état (some successful, some not-so-much), varied civil unrest, and met any number of animals and reptiles intent on killing me.

 Trust me, Baja is a cinch!

 Recently, though, a Facebook posting made me stop to think.

 “Hunh,” I thunk.
 “The only people worried about our living in México are non-expat friends.
 And even though most of these friends can recite the litany of countries I’ve lived in (sing along with me now: Laos, Taiwan, Thailand, Vietnam, Ghana, Zaire, France, England), they have no way to fathom how surreal life could be in a pre-1990 third world.
 Hell, tourists today vacation in Thailand and think they’re roughing it!”

 (I remember Pattaya before air conditioning.
 Hell, before the INTERNET!)

 Enter a Facebook thread from my old school in Vientiane, Laos: